mscheltienne/meg-tests/doc/stim-pc.rst

 Ethernet TCP/UDP
 ----------------

-The stimulation PC has an extra GigE network card, `TP-Link TG-3468`_, which can be used in paradigms for network based communications.
+The stimulation PC has an extra GigE port available on the motherboard.